lestece/myKTCN/README.md

 #### - __RECIPE FILTERING__
 ![Filter recipes](docs/README-images/filter-recipes.png)

-Both in the Browse recipes page and user's personal Cookbook, recipes can be filtered by title or ingredient in a search bar, or by category selectable in a dropdown menu.
+Both in the Browse recipes page and the user's personal Cookbook, recipes can be filtered by title or ingredient in a search bar, or by category selectable in a dropdown menu.
 - - -
 #### - __RECIPES DISPLAY IN BROWSE RECIPES PAGE__
 ![Browse recipes display](docs/README-images/browse-page-recipes.png)

-In the browse recipes page, each recipe is displayed through a Bootstrap card that shows its image, average rating, title, a preview of the description, the total preparation time, its cost and level of difficulty.
+On the browse recipes page, each recipe is displayed through a Bootstrap card that shows its image, average rating, title, a preview of the description, the total preparation time, cost and level of difficulty.
 Each card is a link to the full recipe details page.

 On large screen sizes, four recipes are displayed one after the other horizontally, to then become two on medium screens, and on smaller screen sizes each recipe occupies the full width.
 - - -